Neeshi14/pneumoniadisease/README.md

 ## Evaluation

-The model's performance is evaluated on the test set, and the test accuracy is 79%.
+The model's performance is evaluated

+-> test accuracy is 68%.

+-> Training accuracy is 87%.

 ## Results